 People have asked if I was on a cruise.
 My answer is always “yes, but this was not like any other Alaskan cruise.”

 Cruising on the Sea Wolf was everything that I’d hoped it would be, and more!
 Spending so much time in Glacier Bay National Park allowed us to develop an in depth understanding of the area, without spending hours and hours cruising from one area to the next.
 The Sea Wolf crew were outstanding.
 Each of them was interesting, friendly and knowledgeable, and they were dedicated to giving us the best possible experience each day.
 Since I’ve been home, when I mention that I was in Alaska, people have asked if I was on a cruise.
 My answer is always “yes, but this was not like any other Alaskan cruise,” and then I describe the Sea Wolf and my adventure on her.

 This Travel Journal submitted by Terri Nickerson details her Sea Wolf Glacier Bay Adventure cruise with AdventureSmith Explorations.
 The Sea Wolf, one of our small ships to Alaska, is on our curated list of best Alaska cruises for families and Alaska yacht charters.
-Read more Cruise Reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-877-620-2875
+Read more Cruise Reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about our Alaska trips and Alaska small ship cruises: 1-877-620-2875